Google's core business is slowing down amid recession fears - KTVZ

 Google’s net income, meanwhile, came in at $13.9 billion, down more than 26% from the year prior and well below the $16.6 billion analysts had projected.

-The company’s shares fell nearly 6% in after-hours trading Tuesday following the report.
+The company’s shares fell 6% in after-hours trading Tuesday following the report.

 Sundar Pichai, CEO of Alphabet and Google, nodded to the tougher economic climate in a statement included with the results.